 Nuances between Chinese and English are important, as direct translations can sometimes lead to a loss of meaning; or sometimes, even contorting the intended meaning into something completely different.
-Automatic translations may seem like a viable option, as platforms such as Google Translate and Baidu Fanyi do a fairly decent job at translating from one language to another.
-However due to factors such as the complexity of grammar structures, cultural differences and the existence of slangs, automatic translations might not do the job as effectively as an experienced human translator could.
+Automatic translations may seem like a viable option, as platforms such as Google Translate, Baidu Fanyi and ChatGPT do a fairly decent job at translating from one language to another.
+However, due to factors such as the complexity of grammar structures, cultural differences and the existence of slangs, automatic translations might not do the job as effectively as an experienced human translator could.

 To avoid such instances of sub-optimal translations, one should find ways to understand the culture of the target audience as much as possible.
 This can be done by conducting research on the market of interest, or simply hiring an expert to do the translation for you!

 If you need professional translation services, feel free to contact us!